joycew-lz/Demultiplex/Assignment-the-first/Answers.md

                 rev_com_index2_seq = reverse_complement(index2_seq)

                 index_pair = f"{index1_seq}-{rev_com_index2_seq}"
-            append index_pair to the end of readpair1 and readpair 2's headers in line1: line1[0] and line1[1]
+            append index_pair to the end of bioread1 and bioread2's headers in line1: line1[0] and line1[1]
                 line1[0] = line1[0].strip() + f" {index_pair}\n"
                 line1[1] = line1[1].strip() + f" {index_pair}\n"

-            - (1) [if statement] do we sort into the unknown/low quality category cuz it doesn't match the 24 known barcodes, or contains an N (aka is this INVALID)? look at index1 and index2's sequence line: line2[2] and line2[3] if index1 seq line or index2 seq line NOT found in the 24 known matches OR contains "N": write this record (all four lines) from readpair1 to unknown_r1 write this record (all four lines) from readpair2 to unknown_r2 unknown_counter += 1
+            - (1) [if statement] do we sort into the unknown/low quality category cuz it doesn't match the 24 known barcodes, or contains an N (aka is this INVALID)? look at index1 and index2's sequence line: line2[2] and line2[3] if index1 seq line or index2 seq line NOT found in the 24 known matches OR contains "N": write this record (all four lines) from bioread1 to unknown_R1 write this record (all four lines) from bioread2 to unknown_R2 unknown_counter += 1

-            - (2) [if statement] or do we sort into the unknown/low quality category given the threshold qc_cutoff (still INVALID)? look at index1 and index2's quality score line: line4[2] and line4[3] convert quality score lines to mean phred scores using bioinfo.convert_mean_phred() if index1 OR index2's mean phred score is below the qc_cutoff: write this record (all four lines) from readpair1 to unknown_r1 write this record (all four lines) from readpair2 to unknown_r2 unknown_counter += 1
+            - (2) [if statement] or do we sort into the unknown/low quality category given the threshold qc_cutoff (still INVALID)? look at index1 and index2's quality score line: line4[2] and line4[3] convert quality score lines to mean phred scores using bioinfo.convert_mean_phred() if index1 OR index2's mean phred score is below the qc_cutoff: write this record (all four lines) from bioread1 to unknown_R1 write this record (all four lines) from bioread2 to unknown_R2 unknown_counter += 1

             ------[else statement] after dumping the INVALID reads into 2 files, now I'm looking at VALID reads, meaning index1 and (reverse complement) index2 seq lines found in the 24 known indexes!------